November 9th, 2020

 Changes to the Board of Directors

-The Society of Typographic Aficionados (SOTA) would like to wish everyone a happy and relaxing summer.
-As we turn the pages of our calendars, so the Board of Directors turns as well.
+The Society of Typographic Aficionados (SOTA) would like to announce the following changes to our Board of Directors.

 About the Directors